 KSC Honors Distinguished Teacher, Parent, Granite State Recipients

 KEENE, N.H.
-10/5/02 - Keene State Colleges distinguished teacher for the year 2002, the parent of the year, two Granite State Award winners, and the new community service award winner all will be honored at KSCs Fall Honors Convocation, on Sunday, Oct.
-20. The annual event, a highlight of Parent and Family Weekend, also honors deans list students and features a concert by the KSC Concert Band.
+10/15/01 - Keene State Colleges distinguished teacher for the year 2001, the parents of the year, and two Granite State Award winners all will be honored at KSCs Fall Honors Convocation, Sunday, Oct.
+21. The annual event, a highlight of Parent and Family Weekend, also honors deans list students and features a concert by the KSC Concert Band.
 The concert begins at 12:20 p.m. in Spaulding Gymnasium, with the honors ceremony beginning at 1 p.m.
 The event is free and open to the public.

-The winner of the Distinguished Teacher Award is Dr. Ockle Johnson, professor of mathematics at KSC.
-Granite State Awards will be presented to Wendy Dwyer of Dublin and the Friends of the Thorne-Sagendorph Art Gallery at Keene State.
-Receiving the Parent of the Year citation will be Monetta Shea of Chichester, N.H.
-The new KSC Community Service Award will be presented to Thomas Dustin, associate professor of economics.
+The winner of the Distinguished Teacher Award is Dr. Nancy Lory, professor of special education at KSC.
+Granite State Awards will be presented to Mervin E. Stevens of Walpole and Norma Wright Walker of West Swanzey.
+Receiving the Parents of the Year citation will be Alphee and Guilda Dusseault of Manchester, N.H.

 The Distinguished Teacher Award is based on four criteria excellence in the classroom, encouragement of independent thinking, rapport with students both in and out of the classroom, and effective student advising.